juliajuju93/Low-Code-Julia/website/blog/2023-lcf/2023-02-11/indexopenAI.md

 Welcome to `Day 11` of #28DaysOfLowCode!

 The theme for this week is **OpenAI and Microsoft Power Platform**.
 Over the past few weeks, social-media feeds and newsletters have been filled with stories and conversations about artificial intelligence (AI).
 ChatGPT and OpenAI were often center of these conversations and today we will take a look at an exciting OpenAI and Power Platform scenario.
 We will discuss how developers can leverage OpenAI's APIs to build next-gen application using Microsoft Power Apps.
-For our scenario, we will use DALL·E 2 (a new AI system model) to create realistic images and art from a description in natural language.
+For our scenario, we will use DALL·E 2 (a new AI system model) to create realistic images and art from a text description in natural language.

 ## What We'll Cover